 This American National Standard was prepared by Subcommittee 8 of the MH10 (Unit-Loads and Transport-Packages) ANSI Accredited Standards Committee (ASC).
 This standard was established in response to a growing need for a single comprehensive label testing standard that could be referenced by multiple application standards.

-This standard was developed using Industry Specifications as primary references.
+This standard was developed using industry specifications as primary references.

 Committee approval of this standard does not necessarily imply that all committee or subcommittee members voted for its approval.
 At the time of MH10.8.13 approval, MH10 committee membership consisted of the following organizations: